lambduli/original-glask/README.md

 I can use GADTs and they will bring the context in some cases (let behaves strangely) but aside from that - no.

+## Q 4

+Why does `ghc` only report warning on missing field initialization?
+Shouldn't that be pretty much an error?
+Because partially applying the constructor would still produce a resulting value of a different type, so why not with record syntax?

+## Answer (4)

+Because it initializes them to `undefined` by default.

 ## Idea:
 Maybe I could refactor the Terms so that they are parametrized by the type they represent.
 So `Term'Type` would become `Term Type` and so on.